 The Eurosystem purchases ABSs at prevailing market prices or, in the case of retained bonds, alongside other investors at similar prices to those paid by them.

-Q4.2: Where on the ECB’s website can I find a list of the Eurosystem’s current holdings of ABSs?
+Q4.1 Where on the ECB’s website can I find a list of the Eurosystem’s current holdings of ABSs?

 Information on aggregate ABSPP holdings can be found on a weekly basis in the section Asset purchase programmes.
 This section also shows a breakdown of the ABSPP holdings by rating, country of risk and collateral type on a semi-annual basis.

-No. The ECB does not publish a list of ABSs it has purchased, nor does it publish a list of the ABSs that are not eligible for ABSPP purchases.
+The ECB does not publish a list of ABSs it has purchased, nor does it publish a list of the ABSs that are not eligible for ABSPP purchases.
 The eligibility criteria are stated in Decisions ECB/2014/45 and ECB/2015/31 on the ABSPP.
 The ECB’s guiding principles (see Q2.1) could also provide further guidance on which type of structures are considered for purchase.

-Q4.4: Our institution is thinking of issuing an ABS.
+Q4.3 Our institution is thinking of issuing an ABS.
 Can we discuss our envisaged ABS structure with the ABSPP?